 In number theory, Galois theory and arithmetic geometry in prime characteristic , the Frobenius morphism is the endomorphism acting on algebras, function algebras, structure sheaves etc., which takes each ring/algebra-element to its th power

-It is precisely in characteristic that this operation is indeed an algebra homomorphism
+It is precisely in positive characteristic that this operation is indeed an algebra homomorphism.

 The presence of the Frobenius endomorphism in characteristic is a fundamental property in arithmetic geometry that controls many of its deep aspects.
 Notably zeta functions are typically expressed in terms of the action of the Frobenius endomorphisms on cohomology groups and so it features prominently for instance in the Weil conjectures.

 In Borger's absolute geometry lifts of Frobenius endomorphisms through base change for all primes at once – in the sense of Lambda-ring structure – is interpreted as encoding descent data from traditional arithmetic geometry over Spec(Z) down to the “absolute” geometry over “F1”.
 See at Borger’s absolute geometry – Motivation for more on this.

 Let be a field of positive characteristic .
 The Frobenius morphism is an endomorphism of the field defined by

 Notice that this is indeed a homomorphism of fields: the identity evidently holds for all and the characteristic of the field is used to show .

 Suppose is an -scheme where is a scheme over .
 The absolute Frobenius is the map which is the identity on the topological space and on the structure sheaves is the -th power map.
 This is not a map of -schemes in general since it doesn’t respect the structure of as an -scheme, i.e. the diagram: